sasank174/TARP/README.md

 # TARP

-Mask and Face detection using mobilenetV2
+Mask and Face detection using mobilenetV2 and face detection module

 #### **Models**